One of the best ways to upgrade your garage is to install windows, either in the garage door, or the walls themselves.

 Casement Windows

-They are a staple in many properties as they perfectly strike a balance between function and class.
-Casement windows open outward and sideways on a vertical axis which is great for garages that need lots of ventilation.
+They are a staple in many properties as they perfectly balance function and class.
+Casement windows open outward and sideways on a vertical axis, which is great for garages requiring lots of ventilation.

-Casement windows also compliment other window styles, meaning that you can mix and match casement windows with picture or double-hung windows.
+Casement windows also complement other window styles, meaning you can mix and match casement windows with picture or double-hung garage windows.

-And if you’re worried about security, casement windows shut on all the sides, making it difficult for burglars to enter a home.
-Even if a burglar broke the glass, it’s difficult to reach into the crank.
+And if you’re worried about security, casement windows shut on all sides, making it difficult for burglars to enter a home.
+Even if a burglar broke the glass, reaching into the crank is difficult.

 Picture Windows